'Words are events.

 I listen without judgment.
 I value and respect the courage it takes to share with a therapist

 I am committed to ongoing professional development, through training and supervision.

 I work with attention to cultural and identity difference.
-I'm interested in how difference is experienced both in day-to-day life and your relationship with me.
+I'm interested in how our subjectivity and difference are experienced both in day-to-day life and the therapeutic relationship.